jacoblapworth/akahu-sdk-swift/.kss/README.md

 ### Cards

 Used in some landing pages to display their children.
-They are automatically detected with exceptions of the "Working with XUI" and "Building Blocks" pages.
+They are automatically detected with exceptions of the "Working with XUI" page.
 These are manually whitelisted in the `index.hbs` page.

 ### Tips